taylorsw04/FluidFramework/packages/dds/tree/src/schema-stored/Stored and View Schema.md

 -   In other schema: for example, a schema can apply specific schema to its children.
     This allows for `contextual schema` (under one parent the same type might have different rules compared to under another parent).

-Note that its possible to refer to schema in a way that's unambiguous, but code handing the data might not always have the schema.
+Note that it's possible to refer to schema in a way that's unambiguous, but code handing the data might not always have the schema.
-For example document could refer to a schema by its hash, or name in a append only namespace.
+For example, a document could refer to a schema by its hash or name in an append-only namespace.
 This can have interesting implications for updates to new schema (ex: one client adds data using a schema shipped as code that another client does not have).
 Some of the options do not have this issue (inline, central repository (assuming you are ok going down if it goes down and schema are not cached), and in stored data).

 # What options to support.

-Thats a lot of options, and I think there are good reasons for all of them, so long term, we likely want all of them to be options to some extent.
+That's a lot of options, and I think there are good reasons for all of them, so long term, we likely want all of them to be options to some extent.
 But I think we can pick a good subset for the now, and leave open the option of extending it in the future.

 I think we want to at least:

 -   Make adoption of different constraint/schema systems optional and incremental: all of these different options should be opt in, and easy to add to and existing application if desired.
--   Provide a schema-on-read system (ex: schematize) that can give an application a nice interface to the data, including validation and error handling
+-   Provide a schema-on-read system (ex: schematize) that can give an application a nice interface to the data, including validation and error handling.
     Anytime the view schema and stored schema are different, this can allow the app to function as well as possible (detect and handle out of schema data, both on read and on edit, as localized as permitted by the provided error handlers).
--   Provide at least one way to customize the stored schema (schema-on-write), which can at least do type based constraints.
+-   Provide at least one way to customize the stored schema (schema-on-write), which can at least do type-based constraints.
 -   Have at least one good design-pattern apps can use to handle schema migrations for each way they have to enforce/specify schema (make sure this supports a roll out process were clients have mixed code versions, and old documents will be supportable forever)

 # Expected usage patterns

 I suspect most data will be handled in one of the two following approaches:

--   pure schema-on-read: no customization of stored schema.
+-   Pure schema-on-read: no customization of stored schema.
--   almost pure schema-on-write: only using schema-on-read to assist with schema migration so their view schema doesn't have to deal with old formats (which unavoidably pile up in the stored schema)
+-   Almost pure schema-on-write: only using schema-on-read to assist with schema migration so their view schema doesn't have to deal with old formats (which unavoidably pile up in the stored schema)
-    They may additionally use schema-on-read to enforce/fix some invariants the stored schema system isn't expressive enough to declare (referential integrity for graph like references, numeric ranges, and any other appellation level invariants that are desired)
+    They may additionally use schema-on-read to enforce/fix some invariants the stored schema system isn't expressive enough to declare (referential integrity for graph like references, numeric ranges, and any other application-level invariants that are desired)

-Note that while many apps might do mostly one or the other, a reasonable design pattern is take one approach for some data, and the other approach for the rest.
+Note that while many apps might do mostly one or the other, a reasonable design pattern is to take one approach for some data, and the other approach for the rest.
 For example the core parts of a document might take a schema on write approach, but allow extensible metadata that is handled with schema on read
 (which is a great place for different applications using the same document to store their data if they want to be less formal about versioning, and do best effort interop with each-other's metadata).